ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] BLE – BLE UART Client.rst

 On the first board, upload the BLE UART service example code.
 Refer to the example guide for detailed instructions.

-For the second board, open the example, “Files” -> “Examples” -> “AmebaBLE” -> “BLEUartClient”.
+For the second board, open the example, "Files" -> "Examples" -> "AmebaBLE" -> "BLEUartClient".

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_BLE_BLE_UART_Client/image1.png
    :alt: 2